Run a Self-Hosted Demo Cluster | Teleport

 Teleport Agents proxy traffic to infrastructure resources like servers, databases, Kubernetes clusters, cloud provider APIs, and Windows desktops.

 Step 4 showed you how to install agents manually, and you can also launch agents and enroll resources with them using infrastructure-as-code tools.
-For example, you can use Terraform to declare a pool of Teleport agents and configure them to proxy your infrastructure.
-Read Deploy Teleport Agents with Terraform to get started.
+For example, you can use Terraform to declare a pool of Teleport Agents and configure them to proxy your infrastructure.
+Read Protect Infrastructure with Teleport to get started.